 Per their father’s will, John gave Eliza a life estate for their father’s property in Camden, NC.
 This estate was comprised of Sanborn’s acquired land and Keziah’s inherited land and it was bordered by David Pritchard, Jr., Timothy C. Chamberlain, Jesse McCoy, Timothy C. Smith, Enoch D. Ferebee, Benjamin Jones, and Dozier Perkins (Deed Book X, Page 252).
 Given that Keziah’s estate was bordered by her sisters’ inherited land, these borders provide important clues about who Sally Pritchard and Mary (Polly) Pritchard may have married.

 Shortly before or in 1842, David married his first wife Sarah Elizabeth Lamb (b.
-1818, the daughter of Abner Lamb—the brother of Gideon Lamb who administered his father’s estate—and Dinah McPherson).
+1818, the daughter of Abner Lamb—the son of Gideon Lamb who administered his father’s estate—and Dinah McPherson).
 They had a daughter, Mary Elizabeth, in 1842 who went on to become David’s sole surviving descendant.
 After Mary Elizabeth, David and Sarah had two other children, Joseph and Sarah Ann, who passed away in infancy.

 In 1847, both David and Sarah Elizabeth suffered the loss of a parent with Chloe Williams’ death on January 14, 1847 and Abner Lamb’s death on August 27, 1847.
 In his will, which proved on September 10, 1847, Abner Lamb left Sarah Elizabeth “the land called the Lydia Sawyer tract” adjoining John Trafton and others.
 He also left her slaves Sally, Isaac, Ellick (nickname for Elliott), Marshall, Romulus, and Ellen.
 The slaves were kept as part of the Pritchard estate.